airoland/air-ajaxify/README.md

 # air-ajaxify

-A.I.R AJAX request for html, with loadingbar and custom options.
+A.I.R light-weight SPA framework, based on AJAX, with loadingbar and custom options.

 Author: A.I.Roland